 - Set the Harpoon—Plan the process of proper initial contact with the whale.
-Manage the aperture of perception (how the whale views your company).
+Manage how the whale views your company (aperture of perception).
 Ask great questions.
 Be prepared to “send the whale to Baja” if the timing is not right.
 Fish along the way.

 STAGE TWO: HUNT